Dsek-LTH/environment/README.md

 ## Getting started

+**Notes:**
-**Note: things are very work-in-progress at the moment and the website might not work out of the box.**
+1. **Things are very work-in-progress at the moment and the website might not work out of the box.**
+2. **For Windows users: since `vendor-cookbooks.sh` is a shell script, you might want to use Git Bash or perhaps the Linux subsystem.
+Maybe PowerShell can handle the script as well.**

 Prerequisites:
 * a machine that supports virtualization